 At Veeco-CNT our customers’ feedback is important to us.
 The following quotes are typical of some of the responses we get from the tool owners in response to our direct support line at [ALDsupport AT veeco DOT com].

 June 29, 2016

 “We have been working with the Savannah and Fiji ALD systems for over eight years and have found them to be excellent research tools.
-Our decision to move forward with our most recent purchase and to establish a collaborative relationship with Ultratech-CNT was based on our confidence in the performance of these products and in the consistency of support we have always received from the Ultratech-CNT staff over the years”
+Our decision to move forward with our most recent purchase and to establish a collaborative relationship with Veeco-CNT was based on our confidence in the performance of these products and in the consistency of support we have always received from the Veeco-CNT staff over the years”

 Prof. Miin-Jang Chen